 ??
 Fulltext-Search

 I am thinking about including more options like searching over certain elements.
-It does already work for source code snippets:
+It

 March 31st, 2019